txm676/DARs/README.md

 ## Software used

-Analyses run using the University of Birmingham's BLUE BEAR HPC, using 51 nodes and 320gb memory.
+Analyses run using the University of Birmingham's BLUE BEAR HPC, using 51 cores and 500gb memory.

 R version 4.2.0 (2022-04-22)